Erwann9875/Erkao/README.md

 ```

 If you install Visual Studio Build Tools or Visual Studio, make sure **Desktop development with C++** is selected.
+You can also specify a generator: `.\scripts\erkao.ps1 build -Generator "Ninja"`.

 Run a file: